picojs/picounit/README.md

 picounit
 ========

-*picounit* is a minimal, yet powerful unit testing framework written in ANSI C.
+*picounit* is a minimal, yet powerful unit testing framework written in C99.

 Features:
 --------